-Floyd Mayweather is the master of drumming up Pay-Per-View business and didn’t fail once gain today with rematch claims.
+Floyd Mayweather is the master of drumming up the Pay-Per-View business and didn’t fail once again today with rematch claims.

-Three years ago, fans felt short-changed as Mayweather and Pacquiao traded blows in Las Vegas, five years on from when the fight should have taken place.
+Three years ago, fans felt short-changed as Mayweather and Pacquiao traded blows in Las Vegas, five years from when the fight should have occurred.

 Using his awesome business savvy, Mayweather knows putting plans in place whilst another huge PPV is on the minds of boxing punters makes sense.

 Even if ‘MayPac 2’ made half the purchases, it did last time out.
 It would still top every other all-boxing PPV since 2007.

 Back then, Mayweather fought Ricky Hatton in an undisputed battle that heralded 2.4m buys.

 All this is dependent on what facts you believe.
 Reports are now surfacing that Mayweather versus Conor McGregor did 6m, whilst MayPac managed 5.8m.